openharmony/arkcompiler_runtime_core/static_core/docs/assembly_format.md

 #### Informal Notice

 `.record`s are like `struct`s in C, but without support for "by instance" nesting.
-This is because the result of a field load should be valid for any member, hence a record member should fit the virtusal register.
+This is because the result of a field load should be valid for any member, hence a record member should fit the virtual register.
 Constraints on register are defined in [Bytecode ISA Specification](isa/isa.yaml).

 ### Builtin Aggregate Data Types